aminalaee/mongox/docs/cheat_sheet.md

     movies = await Movie.query(Movie.name > 2000, Movie.name < 2020).all()
     ```

-`save`: Saves the collection with the current keys and values.
+`save`: Saves the document with the current keys and values.

 ??? example
     ```python